alexandruchirita4192/InformationTree/README.md

 InformationTree has a lot of features:
  - Searching for tasks
- - Adding details by double-clicking on task upper right (RTF format - can see images or tables)
+ - Adding details by double-clicking on task text upper right in "Selected task" group box (data is RTF format - can see images or tables; data can also be compressed if compressed info size is lower than uncompressed info size); data can also be encrypted using a public key and decrypted using a private key (it lets you choose a task with public/private key in details)
  - Choose tasks font, color (foreground and background), size
  - Adding tasks completion percent (0-100 %)
  - Adding tasks category, urgency number, link text